 - Radiation - The use of high-energy rays (similar to X-rays) to kill the cancer cells.
 The rays are aimed at the part of the body where the cancer is located.

 It is common for doctors from different specialties to work together in treating breast cancer.
 Surgeons are doctors that perform operations.
 Medical oncologists are doctors that treat cancers with medicines.
 Radiation oncologists are doctors that treat cancers with radiation.

 Breast Cancer: Basic Info.
 Centers for Disease Control and Prevention.
-Retrieved on March 27, 2008 from www.cdc.gov/cancer/breast/basic_info/
+Retrieved August 2015 from www.cdc.gov/cancer/breast/basic_info/.